olliez-mods/ForgeMacro/README.md

 How to Use Mod:
 the interface is through chat there are several commands you can use such as:

-doScript (runs commands typed after it if ther'e seperated by /nl/ eg: "doScript say start/nl/wait 1/nl/say stopped") load (loads a script into your MacroFiles folder, "load nameOfScript start/nl/wait 1/nl/say stopped") run (runs a script saved in MacroFiles folder, "run nameOfScript")
+doScript (runs commands typed after it if ther'e seperated by /nl/ eg: "doScript say start/nl/wait 1/nl/say stopped" This has a limit of 256 charictors because of minmecrafts chat limit)

+  load (loads a script into your MacroFiles folder, "load nameOfScript start/nl/wait 1/nl/say stopped")

+  run (runs a script saved in MacroFiles folder, "run nameOfScript")

 Scripts are run one command at a time, each command is sepperated by /nl/ to simbolize a new line, using the formatter